rockettheme/docs/Docs/wordpress/themes/alerion/INDEX.md

 The Floating Module feature that allows you to 'bounce' a widget between the theme sections.
 You can set a starting position and the end position for the widget, as well as the stopping offset point.
 The stopping offset will stop the widget in the exact offset position you would like.

-The floating module feature also allows a widget position to follow the users viewport.
+The floating widget feature also allows a widget position to follow the users viewport.

 ### Parallax Background